 Fiber Cement is commonly referred to as James Hardie, which is the company that originally created this plank board.
 It’s also called Cement Board, as the materials are made of cement, wood pulp, clay and sand.
 Fiber Cement is relatively heavy, quite sturdy and will easily last 50 years or longer, while its surface usually needs repainting every 20 to 40 years.

 Pricing Information – Part 1

 Due to its weight, Fiber Cement routinely requires two workers to install each lap siding piece.
-For this reason, along with the idea that waste adds great expense to the project, the material is not well suited for DIY installation.
+For this reason, along with the idea that material waste can add a great expense to the project, the material is not well suited for DIY installations.

 Costing Info – Part 2